 Every toddler parent has experienced this: You buy a cool toy, surprise your toddler with it, and watch as your toddler plays with the box more than the toy.
 It's so lame!
 Or is it?

 Toddler toys come in a vast array of designs, price points, and development focuses, but toddlers may quickly move on to something else.
-Many toddler toys struggle to keep toddlers engaged, so knowing the common pitfalls to avoid may help save parents some money.
+Many toddler toys struggle to keep toddlers engaged, so knowing the common pitfalls to avoid can help parents save some money.

-Learning a bit about your toddler's brain and development track can help you choose more age-appropriate toys that actually fascinate your tiny tot for longer.
+Learning a bit about your toddler's brain and developmental track can help you choose toys that are more age-appropriate and actually fascinate your tiny tot for longer.
 So much happens in these short years, but you can save quite a bit by educating yourself before marketing influences your buying choices.

 1. Toddlers Lose Interest in New Toys Quickly